DTC Student Dallas Hobbs Pushes

-Dallas states that his time as a double major in the Digital Technology and Culture program and Fine Arts program at WSU prepared him well for the challenges of working with a wide variety of people to get out a clear message about their concerns.
+Dallas states that his time as a double major in the Department of Digital Technology and Culture and Fine Arts program at WSU prepared him well for the challenges of working with a wide variety of people to get out a clear message about their concerns.
 Aside from putting the graphic design skills he’s learned to use, Dallas also used his skills analyzing data that he picked up in DTC courses to make sense of the massive spreadsheets that the players were using to track peer responses to a survey.
 “We tracked what schools were wanting to participate and what schools were agreeing to things,” Dallas said, “[Data analysis] is not one thing that I ever really liked.
 My main goal was to get a graphic design degree.
 But the variety of courses in DTC is really helpful.”

 Already an honor roll student and with the football season cancelled, Dallas now has a lot of time on his hands.
 To help fill his schedule, he has decided to buy a rug gun and start designing his own textiles.
 To check out more about Dallas Hobbs’ football career, creative work, and possibly some examples of his new hobby making rugs, you can follow him on Instagram or Twitter.